drug-design/course/docs/chapters/synthesis-of-drugs.md

 #### Influence of the Solvent
 *[nce]: New Chemical Entity: a compound not previously described.

-The solvent can substantially affect the solvation of reactants, products or transition states resulting in variations in the regioselectivity, reaction rate or equilibrium of a reaction.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/influence-solvent-75fcf4c1'><i class='fa fa-play' aria-hidden='true'></i></button>The solvent can substantially affect the solvation of reactants, products or transition states resulting in variations in the regioselectivity, reaction rate or equilibrium of a reaction.
 From solvent to solvent the solvation energies may vary by up to 40 kJ/mol.

 === "Regioselectivity"